changetocoding/PyLoreKelly/Week5/Readme.md

 Constraints:
--You must create a class called PhoneBook
+-You must define a class called PhoneBook and use it (Helpful hint this class should have 3 methods (add, query using a number, query using a name)
 -You must store the phone number as a number (Use string formating to add leading 0's when outputting)